contrast-zone/t-rewriter.js/draft/co-rewrite.md

 - imperative programming is manual managing of states dynamics using discrete steps of computation represented by instructions to produce wanted states
 - declarative programming abstracts from states using descriptions usually represented by rules repeatedly applied to parameters in a goal of producing results
-- two prominent types of declarative programming:
+- two prominent types of declarative programming are:
-    - functional programming may resemble a version of hilbert calculus with typing extensions
+    - functional programming may resemble a version of hilbert calculus with typing support
-    - logic programming may resemble a version of sequent calculus with typing extensions
+    - logic programming may resemble a version of sequent calculus with typing support
-- co-rewrite resembles logic programming, applying a novel algebraic graph rewriting to logic programming.
+- co-rewrite framework resembles logic programming, applying a novel algebraic graph rewriting approach to logic programming

 ## table of contents